xitiomet/midi-tools/README.md

 	- onSettledDecrease - whenever the value settles lower then the previous value
 - Action Type - What Kind of action do you want to take?
 	- CALL URL - Make a request to a URL (response is ignored)
+	- PLUGIN - Make a call to a MidiTools Plugin
 	- Action Type: specify a url http://www.domain.com/program.php?v={{value}}
 	- RUN PROGRAM - Execute a program
 	  Action Type: specify a program c:\program.exe {{value}}
-	- PLAY SOUND - Play a wav file
-	  Action Type: you may specify a url or local path to a wav file
+	- PLAY SOUND - Play a wav file (volume will adjust with value) Action Type: you may specify a url or local path to a wav file
 	- TRANSMIT MIDI - Send a MIDI Message
 	  Action Type: Device Name,channel#,cc#,{{value}}